-At the conclusion of their investigation, the investigator will provide a formal written response within 10 school days of the date of receipt of the complaint.
+At the conclusion of their investigation, the investigator will provide a report and the Headteacher will send a formal written response within 10 school days of the date of receipt of the complaint.

-If the investigator is unable to meet this deadline, they will provide the complainant with an update and revised response date.
+If the investigator is unable to meet this deadline, they will provide the Headteacher with an update and the Headteacher will provide the complainant with an update and revised response date.

 The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
-Where appropriate, it will include details of actions Charing Primary School will take to resolve the complaint.
+Where appropriate, it will include details of actions the school will take to resolve the complaint.